PranY/prany.github.com/_posts/2017-07-27-a-deeper-understanding-of-nnets-(Part-2).md

 ***
 #### Recurrent Neural Networks

-A simple RNN takes a word embedding as input, perform some matrix operations, achieves a interim output called _hidden state_ and then using an activation and _previous hidden state_ it outputs the prediction.
+A simple RNN takes a word embedding as input, perform some matrix operations, achieves an interim output called _hidden state_ and then using an activation and _previous hidden state_ it outputs the prediction.
 Lets assume its a word prediction model and the current output from the model is the most probable word after the first input, so the output for word 'cat' should be 'ate'.
 <center>
 <img src="/assets/images/RNNunfold1.png" alt="Single layer RNN">
 <center>Single layer of RNN.</center>